lebr0nli/GEP/README.md

 ## For more configuration

-You can modify configuration about history and auto-completion in `$HOME/GEP/.gdbinit-gep`.
+You can modify the configuration for history, auto-completion, and other GEP configurations in `$HOME/GEP/.gdbinit-gep`.

 You can also add your custom key bindings by modifying `$HOME/GEP/geprc.py`.